Jamie-Clayton/Docs/_posts/2020-04-05-retiring-angularjs.md

 tsc
 ```

-The **tsconfig.json** file will include a range of settings and explanations of each setting.
-A couple of the key settings that may need to be adjusted at this point are provided bellow.
+The generated **tsconfig.json** ships with a long list of settings, each with an inline explanation.
+Two are worth adjusting straight away:

 ```json
 //    Enable the generation of source maps